 Claiming that almost everyone is now on social media is not an exaggeration.
 Only Instagram has more than one billion active users, and that number is still growing.
 That’s a market you can’t miss.

 But on the other hand, it means that the competition is fierce.
-Your message needs to stand out from the crowd to get recognition from your potential customers.
+Your message needs to stand out from the crowd to get recognition from your potential customers and existing audience.

-So what’s the right approach to building brand awareness on social media?
+What’s the right approach to increasing brand awareness on social media?

 Choose the right social media platform

 The great thing about social media is that they give you a well-functioning platform to broadcast your message.
 All you have to do is send the right message to the right people at the right time.

 Let’s start with identifying the right social media platform for your brand awareness campaign.